anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 ### Load balancer

 A load balancer is required in front of the cluster.
-We use the Kubernetes object called ingress controller that is responsible for fulfilling the ingress rules.
+We use the Kubernetes object called `ingress controller`, which is responsible for fulfilling the ingress rules.
 A NGINX ingress controller is, by default, deployed with our Helm chart installation.
-For better performance, we recommend you to use a L4 Load balancer.
-See your Cloud provider documentation to configure it (e.g. [AWS Load Balancing](https://docs.aws.amazon.com/eks/latest/userguide/load-balancing.html)).
+For better performance, we recommend you to use an L4 Load balancer.
+For more information, see your Cloud provider documentation to configure the load balance, for example, [AWS Load Balancing](https://docs.aws.amazon.com/eks/latest/userguide/load-balancing.html).

 #### Network